Loading data in Amazon Redshift - Amazon Redshift

 COPY...
 CREATE JOB command (auto-copy)

 Runs your COPY commands automatically when a new file is created on tracked Amazon S3 paths.
-For more information, see Continuous file ingestion from Amazon S3 (preview).
+For more information, see Create an S3 event integration to automatically copy files from Amazon S3 buckets.

 Should be used when a file ingestion pipeline needs to automatically ingest data when a new file is created on Amazon S3.
 Amazon Redshift keeps track of ingested files to prevent data duplication.
 This method requires configuration by Amazon S3 bucket owners.